ivancardozo11/staff-scheduling-system/README.md

  2 )Configure your dotenv credentials and route paths.

-this app implements a .env file that store all the database credentials.
+this app implements a .env file that store all the database credentials and environment variables

     Also,  you need to import dotenv to the database connection, the index.ts file and the JWT file.
+            How to setup docker for this app:

+        - First, setup inside the .env file the global variable:

+        - change from :
+            DB_HOST=localhost
+            to
+            DB_HOST=host.docker.internal

+            this is because its necesary for docker to simulate your database address as if its not local.

+        - To build the docker image:

+            docker build --no-cache -t node-backend .

+        - To build the container:

+            docker run --add-host host.docker.internal:host-gateway -p 8080 -d node-backend

+            This will expose the port from our localserver